 Dental care is extremely important for all types of pets.
-When there is a need for equine, bovine, or domestic pet dental assistance, consider contacting North Texas Veterinary Hospital in Weatherford, TX, to make an appointment with our veterinarians for an exam or teeth cleaning procedure.
-Our vet services dental care for dogs, cats, horses, and cattle.
-Here is some information about dental care to read over so you understand the importance of tending to your pet's teeth regularly.
+When there is a need for equine or domestic pet dental assistance, consider contacting North Texas Veterinary Hospital in Weatherford, TX, to make an appointment with our veterinarians for an exam or teeth cleaning procedure.
+NTVH provides dental care for dogs, cats, and horses.
+Here is some information about dental care to read over so you understand the importance of tending to your pet’s teeth regularly.

 If a pet’s teeth are not cleaned regularly, the possibility of a buildup of bacteria upon their surfaces is rather great.
 Routine brushing of teeth will remove these bacteria, helping to minimize the presence of plaque and tartar.
 Tartar occurs when plaque adheres to teeth and remains in place.
 This substance will push its way under the gums, leading to infection, gingivitis, and periodontal disease.
 In the later stages of these conditions, a pet can lose their teeth.